wplit/Oxygen-RCP-Support/README.md

 ## Usage ##

-1. Create copies of the template files you wish to customize.
-2. Place them inside the /rcp/ folder in this plugin.
+1. Copy the files from the Restrict Content Pro templates directory into the rcp folder found in this plugin.
-3. Your new templates will work
+2. Modify the files to your heart's content.

 ## Changelog ##